Recent

 Examines the challenges of implementing data transfer over Arduino Serial, focusing on the trade-offs between raw communication and JSON-RPC.
 Highlights how memory limits, encoding overhead, and debugging requirements shape protocol design.
 Demonstrates that encapsulating JSON-RPC logic in a reusable library simplifies development and improves maintainability despite higher resource costs.

-Misconfigured Arduino Pins
+How to Debug Misconfigured Arduino Pins

 ·2011 words·10 mins·